guifcoelho/RKO/README.md

 ## Scope

 This code has been designed to solve the Traveling Salesman Problem (TSP).
-To solve other problems, users only need to configure the Problem.cpp file.
+To solve other problems, users only need to configure the Problem.h file.

 ## Running the algorithm